Tonya D. Chapman

 Chief of Police

-Chief Tonya Chapman brings visionary leadership and high-quality service to our City and to the Hampton Roads Region.
-Chief Chapman’s professional career in law enforcement spans over 29 years, becoming Virginia’s first African American female chief of a municipal police department.
-Prior to her appointment as Chief of Police, she served as the Deputy Secretary of Public Safety and Homeland Security for the Commonwealth of Virginia, as appointed by the Governor Terry McAuliffe in 2014.
-From 2011-2014, she served as Deputy Chief of Police with the Richmond Police Department.
-Chief Chapman began her law enforcement career as a Police Officer in 1989 with the Arlington County Police Department and aggressively progressed through the ranks, becoming Arlington’s first African American female Captain.
+Chief Tonya Chapman’s professional career in law enforcement spans over 29 years.
+She currently serves as the Chief of Police for the Portsmouth Police Department, becoming Virginia’s first African American female chief of a municipal police department.
+Prior to her appointment as Chief of Police, Chief Chapman served for two years as the Deputy Secretary of Public Safety and Homeland Security, appointed by Governor Terry McAuliffe of the Commonwealth of Virginia.
+Chief Chapman previously served for almost three years as Deputy Chief of Police with the Richmond Police Department and the Interim Director for the Richmond Department of Social Services for approximately 9 months.
+Chief Chapman began her career as a Police Officer in 1989 with the Arlington County Police Department, and progressed through the ranks, becoming Arlington’s first African American female captain in the history of the department.
 Her leadership experience includes the areas of operations, managing patrol deployment, emergency management, criminal investigations, forensic investigations, fiscal management, human resources, policy development, project management, strategic planning, employee development, community policing, public relations, and school resources.